HydroFarmerJason/OpenSourceControlledEnvironments/README.md

 - Photo documentation packages
 - System configuration backups
 - REST API for integrations
+- See `api/docs/openapi.yaml` for the API specification
+- See `api/docs/security.md` for authentication and rate limit details
+- API requests require an `X-API-Key` header and are limited to 60 requests per minute.
+Invalid control actions are rejected with `400`.

 Privacy Controls
 - Granular data sharing controls